University of York Library

-The University of York Library is the library service for students and staff at the University of York, UK.
+The University of York Library is the library service for students and staff at the University of York, England.

 The current library physical premises comprise a series of three linked buildings to the north side of the University of York Heslington West campus.
 The buildings are also home to the Borthwick Institute for Archives.

 Since the library's inception its collections have grown to encompass more than a million items, including books, journals, music scores, theses and dissertations, and digital media.

 The Library is part of Library, Archives and Learning Services, which employs 168 staff, and which is in turn part of Student and Academic Services at the University of York.

 History

 The University of York opened in 1963, with the main campus library opening in 1965.
 The building was designed by architects Robert Matthew, Johnson-Marshall and Partners, and build by Shepherd Construction.
 The original library building was named after John Bowes Morrell, a keen supporter for the establishment of a university in York, and a former Lord Mayor of the city.
+A source from the 1990s calls the library the Bowes Morrell Library.

 Forty years on, the Raymond Burton Library was built alongside the Morrell in 2003.
 This building was designed by Leach Rhodes Walker architects as a home for a Humanities Research library and was designed to make a strong visual statement from its elevated position on the campus.
 The library is named after the Leeds business man and philanthropist Raymond Montague Burton who was a longtime supporter of the library.

 A major £20 million refurbishment was completed in 2012, expanding the footprint of the library to include an additional building adjacent to the Morrell.
 This space was named after the first University Librarian appointed: Harry Fairhurst.
-Novelist Anthony Horowitz officially reopened the newly refurbished and expanded University library in February 2012.
+Novelist and alumnus Anthony Horowitz officially reopened the newly refurbished and expanded University library in February 2012.

-The historic King's Manor Library is located in the centre of York in a Grade I listed building on Exhibition Square.
-The King's Manor building was originally constructed to house the abbots of St Mary's Abbey, York.
-It later became the site for the Yorkshire School for the Blind before it became the property of the City of York in 1958.
-This was prior to modernisation and extension for the University of York in 1963/4.

 In 2021 students and the library's own Twitter account posted photographs of robins which had entered the library due to more windows being open during the COVID-19 pandemic, the library joked that they got their own library card.

 In 2022 the library decided to permanently remove all fines for late return of books, in response the success of a similar measure introduced on a permanent basis during the COVID-19 pandemic.